nestordemeure/GoogleHashCode2017/README.md

 ---

-A couple of teachers made a team (*Bibeleskaes*) in our hub and arrived 9th world-wide and first in France.
+Two teachers made a team (*Bibeleskaes*) in our hub and arrived 9th world-wide and first in France.